 We are working to increase awareness of the need to put food waste in the right place.

 We are reminding residents to use their brown bin to get rid of all food waste instead of their black bin.
-An orange tag will be placed on the handles of black bins across the City during March and April.
+An orange tag will be placed on the handles of black bins across the City from July 2021 to February 2022.
 The tag is there as a polite reminder to you to dispose of your food waste in the brown bin.

 The orange tag is recyclable and can be put in the blue bin after use.
 Collection crews will empty black bins which have been presented as normal.